Explosion in Nashville may have been 'intentional,' police say

 NASHVILLE, Tenn. — An explosion shook the largely deserted streets of downtown Nashville early Christmas morning, shattering windows, damaging buildings and wounding three people.
 Authorities said they believed the blast was intentional.
 The FBI is leading the investigation.

-Police spokesman Don Aaron said the 6:30 a.m. explosion was believed to be “an intentional act.”
-Police earlier said they believe a vehicle was involved in the explosion.
+Metro Nashville Police Department spokesman Don Aaron said police responded to a call of shots fired just before 6 a.m. but found no immediate signs of a shooting, although officers noticed a suspicious vehicle and called for a hazardous unit.
+While they waited, the vehicle exploded.

 Aaron said three people were taken to area hospitals for treatment, although none were in critical condition.
+He said some people were taken to the department’s central precinct for questioning but declined to give more details.

 The Tennessee Bureau of Investigation (TBI) said agents and accelerant detection K9s were also assisting in the investigation.